Dk-ele/FreeDatasetsForStreaming/README.md

 In the below catalogue you can find mainly free to use APIs for personal or Enterprise Data Streaming projects, though at times due to unprecedented changes in the providers T&Cs the APIs have switched to paid versions.

-Keeping up with the Joneses and all the T&Cs would escalate the effort required to maintain the following directory, so when a paid version API is identifieed, do inform and we will amend the list accordingly.
+Keeping up with the Joneses and all the T&Cs would escalate the effort required to maintain the following directory, so when a paid version API is identified, do inform and we will amend the list accordingly.

 **Cryptocurrency and Blockchain Data**